COMBINE-lab/alevin-fry/docs/source/generate_permit_list.rst

 # The file ``permit_map.bin`` is a binary file (a serde serialized HashMap) that maps each barcode in the input RAD file that is within an edit distance of 1 to some *true* barcode to the barcode to which it corrects.
 This allows the ``collate`` command to group together all of the read records corresponding to the same *corrected* barcode.

+# The file  ``generate_permit_list.json`` that is a JSON file containing information about the run of the command (currently, just the expected orientation).